fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 <img style="width:75%"  src="../../Images/harvestv2.png">

 ---
-# Value add on harvesting
+# Value add on harvesting via the web platform

 1. Through JSON-LD the contact point of a page can bit directly contacted.
 This means that docs can be linted or reviewed and issues sent to the user.
-1. Google, Bing, etc will index these pages as concepts
+1. Google, Bing, etc will index these pages as concepts  (noted previously)
-1. Self publishing and harvesting means the facilities are responsible for the "freshness" of the metadata
+1. Self publishing and harvesting means the facilities are responsible for the "freshness" of the metadata locally, not at N sites
 1. Web arch based harvesting can be implemented by many consumers (Consumers distinguish themselves by their "value add")
-1. Common community governed vocabulary
+1. Common community governed vocabularies can be used (and improved) broadly